The War on Drugs is at the root of a staggering array of problems in today’s society.

 Captain Peter Christ (Ret.)
 Demolishes the War on Drugs

 Drug policy reform is a core focus of the Law Enforcement Action Partnership.
 First established as Law Enforcement Against Prohibition in 2002, LEAP was co-founded by Police Captain Peter Christ (Ret.).
 A 20-year law enforcement veteran of the War on Drugs, Captain Christ has been speaking out to end drug prohibition since 1989.
-He co-founded LEAP in 2002, with the mission of reducing harmful consequences resulting from fighting the war on drugs and lessening the incidence of death, disease, crime, and addiction by ending drug prohibition.
+He co-founded LEAP with the mission of reducing harmful consequences resulting from fighting the war on drugs and lessening the incidence of death, disease, crime, and addiction by ending drug prohibition.
 LEAP thanks Captain Christ for his extraordinary vision - there's no better way to learn about drug policy than to hear it from him!

-Watch as he demolishes every argument for the War on Drugs in this viral video.
+Watch as Captain Christ demolishes every argument for the War on Drugs in this viral video.

 - The Law Enforcement Action Partnership believes that adult drug abuse is a public health problem and not a law enforcement matter.